 Beyond her work in animation, Zann has had a diverse career, including live-action roles and a significant tenure in Canadian politics, where she served as a Member of Parliament, showcasing her multifaceted talents and commitment to public service.

-Zann lending her voice once again for Rogue in the new series provides both continuity and an authentic touch that is appreciated by fans of the original animated series.
+Zann’s returning to voice Rogue in the new series brings a sense of continuity and a genuine feel that fans of the original animated series truly value.

 George Buza as Beast

-George Buza, the voice behind Beast in the X-Men: The Animated Series and X-Men ’97, brings a unique blend of humor, intelligence and compassion to the character.
-His strong, resonant voice perfectly captures Beast’s scholarly demeanor and his unwavering dedication to protecting the mutant population.
+George Buza, the voice behind Beast in the X-Men: The Animated Series and X-Men ’97, brings the character a unique blend of humor, intelligence and compassion.
+His strong, resonant voice perfectly captures Beast’s scholarly demeanor and unwavering dedication to protecting the mutant population.
 Buza’s performance not only made Beast a fan favorite but also solidified his place as one of the most memorable voices in the franchise.

-Beyond his distinctive voice, Buza’s portrayal of Beast is marked by his ability to convey the character’s complex emotions.
-Whether it’s the frustration of being misunderstood, the joy of friendship or the fear of losing loved ones, Buza’s performance is nuanced and heartfelt.
-His ability to connect with audiences on a deep emotional level makes Beast a character that fans can truly empathize with and admire.
+Buza’s interpretation of Beast stands out for his exceptional voice and ability to express the character’s rich emotional landscape.
+His performance is nuanced and heartfelt, whether expressing the frustration of being misunderstood, the joy of friendship, or the fear of losing loved ones.
+His ability to connect with audiences emotionally makes Beast a character that fans can truly empathize with and admire.

 Alison Sealy-Smith as Storm